EronAlves1996/data-structures-and-algorithms/annotations-dsa/Exercises.md

 We have two pointers, one that start at first node and one that starts at last node, an keep traversing each of them and adding every visited node in a visited set.
 The end cursors traverses first.
 When a cursor finds a visited node, then the middle is finded.
 The end cursor need traverses first to find the right spot for even numbers of nodes on linked list

+#### 3.13

+1. One-dimensional Array
+	1. They are the same
+2. Two-dimensional array
+	1. For shallow equals, it compare if the two arrays are composed  by the same reference
+	2. For deep equals,  it will compare the items of each two dimensional array, and if they have the same size

 #### 4.1

 ![[log_chart.png]]